frnkly/laravel-keen/README.md

 [![License](https://poser.pugx.org/frnkly/laravel-keen/license)](https://packagist.org/packages/frnkly/laravel-keen)

 This package provides a light wrapper around the [Keen PHP client](https://github.com/keenlabs/KeenClient-PHP), as well as a middleware configured to track any request automatically—_after_ each request has been fulfilled.
-That means virtually no impact on speed.
+That means that as the number of tracked events increase, the impact on request time remains virtually non-existant.

 ## Installation

-Install the Laravel + Keen package using [Composer](https://getcomposer.org)
+Install the Laravel + Keen package using [Composer](https://getcomposer.org):

     $ composer require frnkly/laravel-keen

+This will also install the Keen PHP client as a dependency.

 ## Configuration